Easy Corporate Fundraising Ideas for Events

 3. Gamify the donations

 This is a classic strategy.
-To boost donations set some objectives and make a challenge out of it.
-For example, if X amount is raised, the CEO will pay for a round of drinks…
+Set a visible target and make a challenge out of it.
+For example, if a certain amount is raised, the CEO will sing on stage, or the whole team gets a free lunch.
+Keep updating the total throughout the night to build momentum.

 4. Ask the company to match the donation

-This is a common tactic and it’s worth doing to encourage employees to donate.
-In addition, depending on where you live, companies can reclaim part (or all) of that money against their tax.
+This is a brilliant way to encourage employees to give more.
+If the company matches every pound donated, suddenly every contribution goes twice as far.
+It’s worth noting that, depending on where you are, companies can also reclaim part of that money against their tax.